Pareto optimal multi-robot motion planning

 Differential games extend optimal control from single players to multiple players.
 Linear-quadratic differential games are the most basic, and their solutions can be formulated as coupled Riccati equations \cite{basar1999dynamic}.
 For nonlinear systems with state and input constraints, there are a very limited number of differential games whose closed-form solutions are known, and some examples include the homicidal-chauffeur and the lady-in-the-lake games \cite{basar1999dynamic}\cite{isaacs1999differential}.
 Otherwise, numerical algorithms are desired.
 Existing numerical algorithms are mainly based on partial differential equations \cite{bardi2008optimal,bardi1999numerical,souganidis1999twoplayer} and viability theory \cite{cardaliaguet1999setvalued,aubin2009viability,aubin2011viability}.
 Noticeably, this set of papers only considers zero-sum two-player scenarios.

 \emph{Contribution statement:} This paper investigates a class of multi-robot closed-loop motion planning problems where multiple robots aim to reach their respective goal regions as soon as possible.
 The robots are restricted to complex dynamic constraints and need to avoid the collisions with static obstacles and other robots.
 Pareto optimality is used as the solution notion where no robot can reduce its own travelling time without extending others'.
 A numerical algorithm is proposed to identify the Pareto optimal solutions.
 It is shown that, under mild regularity conditions, the algorithm can consistently approximate the epigraph of the minimal arrival time function.
-The proofs are based on set-valued numerical analysis \cite{cardaliaguet1999setvalued,aubin2009viability, aubin2011viability}, which are the first to point out the promise in extending set-valued tools to multi-robot motion planning problems. \cmb{ Real-world experiments and computer simulations on unicycle robots are conducted to demonstrate the anytime property of our algorithm; i.e., it is able to quickly return a feasible control policy that safely steers the robots to their goal regions and it keeps improving policy optimality if more time is given.
+The proofs are based on set-valued numerical analysis \cite{cardaliaguet1999setvalued,aubin2009viability, aubin2011viability}, which are the first to point out the promise in extending set-valued tools to multi-robot motion planning problems.
+Experiments on an indoor multi-robot platform and computer simulations on unicycle robots are conducted to demonstrate the anytime property of our algorithm; i.e., it is able to quickly return a feasible control policy that safely steers the robots to their goal regions and it keeps improving policy optimality if more time is given.
 Detailed proofs are provided in Section \ref{sect:analysis}.
-Preliminary results are included in \cite{zhao2018paretoa} where all the proofs, experimental results and part of analysis are not included due to space limitation. }
+Preliminary results are included in \cite{zhao2018pareto} where all the proofs and experimental results are removed due to space limitation.

 \end{section}